microsoft/winget-create/doc/update.md

 | **id** |  Required.
 Package identifier used to lookup the existing manifest on the Windows Package Manager repo.
 | **-u, --urls** |  Installer Url(s) used to extract relevant metadata for generating a manifest
 | **-v, --version** |  Version to be used when updating the package version field.
+| **-i, --interactive** |  Boolean value for making the update command interactive.
+If true, the tool will prompt the user for input.
+Default is false.
 | **-o, --out** |  The output directory where the newly created manifests will be saved locally
 | **-s, --submit** |  Boolean value for submitting to the Windows Package Manager repo.
 If true, updated manifest will be submitted directly using the provided GitHub Token
 | **-r, --replace** |  Boolean value for replacing an existing manifest from the Windows Package Manager repo.
 Optionally provide a version or else the latest version will be replaced.
 Default is false.